-"Porphyric crisis" was measured in the NTBC study, while "neurological crisis" was reported in the Quebec study.
+"Porphyric crisis" was measured in the NTBC Study, while "neurological crisis" was reported in the Quebec Study.
 This outcome was not defined in the included studies.
-Neurologic crisis was defined as "painful episodes affecting extremity and/or abdominal function, accompanied by hypertension and hyponatremia" in the literature,10 and is considered interchangeable with porphyric crisis.
-This was one of the primary outcomes in the NTBC study.
+Neurologic crisis was defined as "painful episodes affecting extremity and/or abdominal function, accompanied by hypertension and hyponatremia" in the literature,2 and is considered interchangeable with porphyric crisis.
+This was one of the primary outcomes in the NTBC Study.

-Biochemical Variable
+Biochemical Variables

-HT-1-related biochemical parameters (e.g., plasma and urine SA and plasma tyrosine), liver function (e.g., serum alanine transaminase [ALT], aspartate transaminase [AST] prothrombin complex and serum alpha-fetoprotein), renal function (e.g., serum creatinine), and hemic system (e.g., complete blood count) were recorded in both studies.
-In the NTBC study, site physicians sent patients' blood and urine samples collected before nitisinone treatment and at regular intervals during the treatment to be analyzed at the Sahlgrenska

-Hospital laboratory.
-The Quebec study did not explicitly state where blood and urine samples were evaluated.
+HT-1-related biochemical parameters (e.g., plasma and urine SA and plasma tyrosine), liver function (e.g., serum alanine transaminase [ALT], aspartate transaminase [AST], prothrombin complex, and serum alpha fetoprotein [AFP]), renal function (e.g., serum creatinine) and hemic system (e.g., complete blood count) were collected in both studies.
+In the NTBC Study, site physicians sent patients' blood and urine samples, collected before nitisinone treatment and at regular intervals during the treatment, to be analyzed at the SU laboratory.
+The Quebec Study did not explicitly state where blood and urine samples were evaluated.

 Urinary SA level is a sensitive marker for the efficacy of nitisinone treatment in patients with inherently high levels of SA production.
-A reduction to below the detection limit means a thousand-fold reduction of the flux through the tyrosine catabolic pathway.
-However, in patients with barely detectable SA before start of treatment with nitisinone, disappearance of SA is no guarantee of effective treatment.
+A reduction to below the detection limit means a thousand-fold reduction of the flux through the tyrosine catabolic pathway; however, in patients with barely detectable SA before the start of treatment with nitisinone, the disappearance of SA is no guarantee of effective treatment.
 There is a good correlation between urine SA level and the plasma SA level.
 See Appendix 4 for more details about urinary and plasma SA analysis.

-Hospitalization Due to Acute Complications of HT-1
+Hospitalization Due to the Acute Complications of HT-1

-This included hospitalizations for preventive treatment and observation during infections, and was a primary outcome in the Quebec study.
+This included hospitalizations for preventive treatment and observation during infections, and was a primary outcome in the Quebec Study.